devdattakulkarni/Cassandra-KVAC/README.txt

 Design
 -------
-We define a new class -- KVACAuthority -- which enforces the K-VAC policies.
+We define a new class called KVACAuthority in the org.apache.cassandra.auth package which enforces the K-VAC policies.
 The KVACAuthority implements the IAuthority interface.

 To use K-VAC for access control, change the creation of authority in the DatabaseDescriptor class from SimpleAuthority to KVACAuthority.
+To demonstrate use of K-VAC we have modified the ``get_slice'' method and the ``internal_get'' method of the CassandraServer class (in the org.apache.cassandra.thrift package) to demonstrate the use of K-VAC for access control within Cassandra.

 The K-VAC policies are specified in XML.
 A sample policy file (Policy.xml) is provided in conf directory.

 Running Cassandra with K-VAC for the example Policy:
 ------------------------------------------------------